 The current (Jun2014) news from Iraq has many experts, including me, saying I told you so.
 For the rest of America it has evoked little more than an aroused yawn (though some seem to care about the veteran reactions to having fought for such an outcome).
-Nevertheless the videos from the ISIS have stoked my fellow Americans' resentment—the executions are ostensibly the worst—though most don't show the same revulsion to their own nation's executions on various peoples around the world.
+Nevertheless, the videos from ISIS have stoked my fellow Americans' resentment—the executions are ostensibly the worst—though most don't show the same revulsion to other executions on various peoples around the world (see: delivery style and marketing matter).
 And as the ISIS resembles the Mongols in their advances and actions, cries sound for a reaction to these insipid warriors.

 You see, I served in Iraq, and during my second trip there we had a cartographer attached to our team for a couple of weeks.
 He claimed to be an anthropologist, but I could smell something off about him, in the pauses when he talked, the glances of his eyes.
 I assumed it was the first time he’d been given a cover.

-So what are the tribes and dialects here, I asked one day, walking into his office in defiance of the sign up front that said to never come in unless beckoned.
+So what are the tribes and dialects here?
+I asked one day, walking into his office in defiance of the sign up front that said to never come in unless beckoned.
 He jumped a foot in the air, this old hunched over civilian with spotted skin, white thin hair, and a paunch that spoke of the better meals he was used to.
-He was studying a series of maps, and one especially large map on his wall, which had the city of Baghdad marked up with red Xs.
+On the table lay a series of maps.
+I focused on one especially large map on his wall, which had the city of Baghdad marked up with red Xs.

 It says to knock before you enter, he said, trying to summon some bass from that belly of his.

 Uh huh.
-You wanted to meet some local tomorrow, right?
+You wanted to meet the locals tomorrow, right?
 So tell me, what dialect is our AO in?
 I pressed.

 The man spat out diffuse answers.
 I mocked the profession of cartography and he rose in vicious defense.
 At least he had heart.

 What was the supposed anthropologist up to?
 And why would he lie to us?
-He had been sent down by higher and we were told to provide him with everything he needed.
+He had been sent down by higher, and we were told to provide him with everything he needed.
 Not a light order in time of war.
 I stared at the map and wondered what the man could possibly be looking for.
 There had been rumors in the ranks about treasures that Saddam had buried here and there.
-But smarter men in the markets of Baghdad scoffed at that and said that the real money was contracting for Americans, or having a friend in Congress who would be willing to give a contract.
-That money made any money Saddam ever held pale in comparison.
+But smarter men in the markets of Baghdad and the alleyways of the Green Zone scoffed at that and said that the real money was contracting for Americans.

-Rockets rained down on our position, and as dust jumped into the air, and a punch filled my lungs, I knew that I was on to something.
+As I sat there, rockets rained down on our position, and as more dust jumped into the air, and a punch filled my lungs, I knew that I was on to something.
 I walked to the medical room where our medic was working on the cartographer.

 What’s up?
 I asked.